 Our primitive diet found a natural balance between omega-3 and omega-6 essential fatty acids.
 These fatty acids are ‘essential’ because we can't live without them and yet our bodies can’t produce them.
 Therefore, we must get them from the foods that we eat.
 Omega-6 is found primarily in plants like corn, soy, canola, safflower and sunflower oil.
 Omega-3 is found in some plants like flaxseed and walnuts, but primarily in cold water fatty fish such as salmon, mackerel, trout, herring, sardines, anchovies, and albacore tuna.
 Unfortunately, our bodies are not very efficient at converting the shorter chain, plant derived omega-3's and omega-6's into EPA and DHA and one cannot count on increasing these two essential long chain fatty acids by taking more omega-6 fatty acids and plant derived omega-3's.

 It is not the focus of this site to list all the possible benefits one might realize from an increase of dietary omega-3's and to cite the copious scientific research which backs them up.
-That would be undaunting and take a massive a mount of space and time.
+That would be daunting task and take a massive amount of space and time.
 There are a myriad of sites on the internet that already do this ( www.fatsoflife.com ).
 One only needs to Google Fish oil or Omega-3 Fish oil you will find a massive array of sites to choose from.

 We have had anecdotal reports from a number of our Pure Alaska Omega users who claim to have seen relief of some sort for the following symptoms:

-High LDL cholesterol and conversly low HDL cholesterol
+- High LDL cholesterol and conversely low HDL cholesterol

 Please feel free to let us know if you have received any benefits from Pure Alaska Omega natural salmon oil.
 You can add any comments or anecdotes by clicking on the Testimonials tab above and typing in your comments.